SRYER/sryer.github.io/_posts/2020-06-04-why-there-must-be-an-absolute-zero-point-in-space.md

 tags: ["philosophy"]
 ---

+NOTE: This post is all wrong.
+I got the answer from a stackexchange-site and posted the update in the end of this post.

-I have been thinking about a subject a couple of times, latest at launch at work today - Is all movement in space relative or is there an absolute point where things do simply NOT move?
+I have been thinking about a subject a couple of times, latest at lunch at work today - Is all movement in space relative or is there an absolute point where things do simply NOT move?

 My theory: